 Sergio Perez debuted in Formula One in 2011 with the Sauber team.
 The Mexican’s signing was a result of Sauber announcing a partnership with telecommunications company Telmex.

-A year later, he moved to Force India and would stay there until this season.
-He partnered Nico Hulkenberg for three years until Hulkenberg’s departure to Renault.
-He then partnered Esteban Ocon for two years before Ocon was ousted in favour of Lance Stroll for 2019.
+A year later, he moved to Force India and stayed there until this season.
+He partnered Nico Hulkenberg for three years until the latter left for Renault.
+He then partnered Esteban Ocon for two years before Ocon was ousted in favor of Lance Stroll for 2019.

 Back in 2012, Perez and his family founded the Checo Pérez Foundation.
 The main aim of the foundation was to support orphans and children with cancer.

 Interested parties can reach out to Sergio Perez through his official website.

 For business and media inquiries, one can send an email to email@example.com